 - Kneepads (preferably heavy duty – you will be falling a lot and you get what you pay for)

 - Wrist guards

 - Mouth guard – Sisu ultrathin are popular

-For start-up kit advice just get in touch with us or if you prefer to kick things off with a web search try the WFTDA guidance or visit the wonderful Double Threat Skates ladies who only sell kit specific to roller derby.
+For start-up kit advice just get in touch with us or if you prefer to kick things off with a web search try the WFTDA guidance, or visit our wonderful pals, Double Threat Skates, who only sell kit specific to roller derby.

 We have some spare kit (not mouth guards – yuk!) to lend out on a first come first served basis but encourage you to get your own kit as soon as possible.

 You will need to sign a waiver form.
 Safety first!

 New Skater Intake sessions are Sundays from 4-6pm at Two Riversmeet Leisure Centre, Stoney Lane South, Christchurch, BH23 1HW.

 We ask that all skaters arrive 30 minutes early to kit up so you are ready to skate at 4pm.

 Its £10.00 a session.
 Please try to bring the right change.